-In 2006, Ensler released Insecure at Last, a political memoir.
-In 2006 she also co-edited A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women.
+Ensler released Insecure at Last, a political memoir in 2006 as well co-editing A Memory, a Monologue, a Rant, and a Prayer, an anthology of writings about violence against women.

 In February 2010, I Am an Emotional Creature: The Secret Life of Girls Around the World was released by Random House and made The New York Times Best Seller list.

-Ensler has written numerous articles for The Guardian, Huffington Post, Washington Post, Utne Reader, International Herald Tribune, Glamour Magazine and Marie Claire as well as a regular column in O Magazine.
+Ensler has written numerous articles for The Guardian, Huffington Post, Washington Post, International Herald Tribune, Glamour, La República and Time Magazine.

 She was awarded the 2011 Isabelle Stevenson Tony Award, which recognizes an individual from the theater community who has made a substantial contribution of volunteered time and effort on behalf of humanitarian, social service, or charitable organizations.
 Other awards include a Guggenheim Fellowship in Playwriting and an Obie, in addition to a number of honorary degrees.